0xdefendA/alertA/README.md

 This alert is looking for AWS console logins, triggering on any single login and including details from the last 5 that match in the alert text.

 #### Alert definition fields
 The 'criteria' field is the SQL sent to Athena to gather events to consider for triggering an alert.
-The expectation is that there will be many events retrieved, then inspected for count thresholds, etc. i.e. the SQL does not have to be specific.
+The expectation is that there will be many events retrieved, then inspected for count thresholds, etc. i.e. the SQL does not have to be precise enough to select a single record.

 The 'summary' field is the text of the alert.
 You can include fields within the alert or events using {{fieldname}} formatting